These apple bars have a layer of dulce de leche sandwiched between streusel and apples! Can be made with whole wheat or all-purpose flour.

 Since these are for a Thanksgiving potluck, I made them in a 9″ x 13″ pan instead of my usual 8″ x 8″ or even a loaf pan!
 But be warned – these are terribly addictive.
 Even Mr. T., who prefers his veggies to sweets, couldn’t keep his hands off these.
 We eventually just had to give them away.
 It was an act of preservation. ;)

 Although these apple streusel bars are super sinful, I did do what I could to make them slightly healthier!
 They’re 100% whole wheat (you can’t taste it though!) and I used coconut sugar, coconut oil and honey.
+If you’re looking for a more traditional version, you can use all-purpose flour, brown sugar and butter.
 These apple bars definitely aren’t a low-calorie or low-sugar treat but trust me – it’s worth it!

 These are pretty simple to make, too.
 You make the streusel, which is the base and the topping of the bars, and then between that, you have apples, and on top of those, you pour the dulce de leche.If you want to be extra naughty, you can pipe on even more on top, but really, you don’t need it.
 They’re decadent enough!